kody-w/Neu_AI/README.md

 Your feedback is crucial for the continued improvement and development of NeuAI.
 Whether it's a bug report, a feature request, or a success story, we want to hear from you!

+## Disclaimer and Experimental Nature

+### Personal Project Disclaimer

+NeuAI is a personal project developed by Kody Wildfeuer.
+All thoughts, ideas, and work related to this project are my own and do not reflect the views, opinions, or endorsement of my employer.
+This project is not affiliated with, sponsored by, or associated with my employer in any way.

+### Experimental Status

+NeuAI is an experimental project in active development.
+Users should be aware of the following:

+1. **Accuracy Variation**: The performance and accuracy of NeuAI can vary significantly based on specific use cases.
+Results may not always be consistent or reliable across different scenarios.

+2. **Experimental Status**: This project is primarily for research and experimentation.
+It is not intended for critical or production environments without extensive testing and validation.

+3. **User Discretion**: Users should exercise caution and use their discretion when interpreting or acting upon information provided by NeuAI.
+Always verify important information through reliable sources.

+4. **Ongoing Development**: Features, capabilities, and performance are subject to change as the project evolves.
+Regular updates may alter functionality.

+5. **Not for Critical Use**: NeuAI should not be used for making important decisions in areas such as healthcare, finance, legal matters, or any domain where errors could lead to significant consequences.

+6. **Bias and Limitations**: Like all AI systems, NeuAI may exhibit biases or have limitations that are not immediately apparent.
+Users should be critical and aware of these potential issues.

+7. **Data Privacy**: While we strive to implement strong data protection measures, users should be cautious about sharing sensitive personal information.

+By using NeuAI, you acknowledge and accept these limitations and agree to use the system responsibly and at your own risk.

 ## License

 NeuAI is released under the MIT License.
 See the LICENSE file for more details.